-Some premises or structures may be leased as an empty and unsupervised facility (e.g. village halls, temporary structures and marquees).
-The fire safety responsibilities of those leasing the building or structure (and, therefore, in charge of the activities conducted within the building or structure), and those of the owner/leasee, need to be established as part of the contract of hire.
+Some premises or structures may be leased as an empty and unsupervised facility (e.g. a sports hall).
+The fire safety responsibilities of those leasing the building (and, therefore, in charge of the activities conducted within the building), and those of the owner/lessee, need to be established as part of the contract of hire.